 52. That’s Sus

 When you hear New Yorkers say sus, they mean something is suspicious.
-In fact, in true New York fashion it is just the word suspicious but shorten down.
+In fact, in true New York fashion, it is just the word suspicious but shortened.

 - That car over there looks sus.

 - You: Think they see me over here?
 New Yorker: Ya you look mad sus!

 Bird is not one of the nicest New York slang words and is derogatory towards women.
 It is basically saying that girl “gets around” or a slut.

 So you would likely hear someone say that girl is a bird.
 Hopefully, you won’t hear this one too much!

 This slang word is popular in rap but has been around for a while.